 The article “Is multi-kulti dead?” which focuses on integration of immigrants in Europe—specifically Germany—sparked my reflections on meanings of nationalism and culture.
 In this piece from The Economist, Germany is initially portrayed as an unaccepting, nationalist state that is unwilling to integrate foreigners into the German state.
-With the influx of immigrants and new religions, many Germans desire “’sharply restricting’ Muslim religious practice…[and] a third think the country is overrun with foreigners and a tenth say they want a strong Fuhrer.”1 Germany has long been a non-pluralistic, nationalist state.… Read the rest here
+With the influx of immigrants and new religions, many Germans desire “’sharply restricting’ Muslim religious practice…[and] a third think the country is overrun with foreigners and a tenth say they want a strong Fuhrer.”… Read the rest here

 While we often hear about the Russian monarchy not having that much Russian blood, that is also associated with the mass of the Russian Empire.
 Many of the people living within the borders of the Empire have a different ethnic identity than simply Russian.
 Many of them are “Little Russians”, this can mean either Belorussian or Ukrainian.
 However, they were counted as Russian, in the Census of 1897.
 Actually, over half of the people living within the borders were not ethnically Russian.… Read the rest here